ckmio/ckmio-node/README.md

 # ckmio-node
-A Javascript Client for Node Js
+A CKMIO Client for Node Js